 Earlier this year, SBS launched Chinese and Arabic collections featuring a range of diverse dramas, documentaries and current affairs programs to enable growing multicultural communities to engage with local and international stories in their first language.

-Marry Me Marry My Family will be subtitled in Simplified Chinese and Arabic and added to the subtitled collection at SBS On Demand, available immediately following its premiere on 7 January.
+Marry Me Marry My Family will be subtitled in Simplified Chinese and Arabic and added to the subtitled collection at SBS On Demand.

-Season 2 of Marry Me Marry My Family airs over three weeks, premiering Tuesday 7 January at 8.30pm on SBS and SBS On Demand.
+Season 2 of Marry Me Marry My Family airs Tuesdays in January at 8.30pm on SBS and SBS On Demand